jzerez/computer_vision/README.md

 Another design decision was picking what keypoint tracker to use.
 We looked to literature and test result to determine which tracking algorithm is the fastest.
 According to [this test data](https://computer-vision-talks.com/2011-07-13-comparison-of-the-opencv-feature-detection-algorithms/), we found that the FAST algorithm was able to detect the most quickly out of the other options.
 A quick detector enables us to track the path of a mobile robot in real time with minimal delay.

 #### Finding Optimal Keypoint Threshold
 We perfomed a parameter sweep to determine what the optimal value for the keypoint threshold is.
 However, we only computed the value based on the first 500 frames.
 As a result, when we went through the entire dataset using this value, we ended up with a very large error.
 Given the time it takes for the parameter sweep and the algorithm to run, we ended up sticking to a the arbitarty value of 100.
 At the time of this writeup, we are currently running the whole parameter sweep out of curiosity.
+From what we can observe, it seems like around a threshold of 40-45 is pretty good.
 ![results](./errorVsThreshold.png)

 ### Results